Budin Eyalet

 Budin Eyalet (also known as Province of Budin/Buda or Pashalik of Budin/Buda, ایالت بودین) was an administrative territorial entity of the Ottoman Empire in Central Europe and the Balkans.
 It was formed on the territories that Ottoman Empire conquered from the medieval Kingdom of Hungary and Serbian Despotate.
 The capital of the Budin Province was Budin (Hungarian: Buda).

-Population of the province was ethnically and religiously diverse and included Hungarians, Croats, Serbs, Bosniaks, Slovaks, Muslims of various ethnic origins (living mainly in the cities) and others (Jews, Romani, etc.).
+Population of the province was ethnically and religiously diverse and included Hungarians, Croats, Serbs, Slovaks, Muslims of various ethnic origins (living mainly in the cities) and others (Jews, Romani, etc.).
 The city of Buda itself became majority Muslim during the seventeenth century, largely through the immigration of Balkan Muslims.